 There are several major traits vividly telling us about dog intelligence.
 Here goes the main ideas for you.

-II.
-He is a solution junkie to almost any problem.
-Puzzles, traps, tests or boring environment; he seems to overcome all these with relative ease.
+- He is a solution junkie to almost any problem.
+Puzzles, traps, tests or boring environments he seems to overcome all these with relative ease.

-III.
-If the breed focus is independence such as a terrier, then the dog will pay little attention to your commands.
+- If the breed focus is independence such as a terrier, then the dog will pay little attention to your commands.
 In this case, the dog may seem foolish.
-But actually he is not.
+But actually, he is not.

 These dogs are supplementary to the most intelligent dogs.
 We are going to have some insight into these breeds regarding their intelligence capacity.
 These favorite dogs do not necessarily mean higher intelligence.

-On the other contrary, they perform really poor in some cases.
+On the other contrary, they perform really poorly in some cases.
 But as they have obtained a substantial fandom, we shall take a look.
 Let us get into their inner characteristics

 What is the smartest dog breed?